 ".
 The public who receive highly biased Newspeak believe that the external and disastrous external aggression is defending freedom and democracy.
 The mutability of the past

-The investigative agencies handling domestic, national and international military and police intelligence have shifted slowly from being recorders of events to active participants in influencing events.
-So sting operations, plea bargaining and a host of techniques have been developed to secure "convictions" and enhance the "image" of these institutions but in terms of strictly impartial and discipline practice this system has broken down and has ended up as a system that oversees or spies on the public in whose interests they are supposed to be acting.
-Although George Orwell proposed his notion of big brother who could spy on every detail of everyone we see today that the purveyors of newspeak, including political parties are developing a complete control of the records, and people's minds through newspeak with impunity, they can do what they want and no one can interfere since those guilty of these assaults use the excuse of "national security" to protect themselves from legal or political sanctions or regulation.
-The regulation is completely extra-constitutional with these politically motivated agencies "advising" government on how they can be "controlled".
-All of this is malign enough but even more insidious is that people seduced into using the social media such as Face Book, Twitter, Google services of any type, Micro Soft, Amazon and others have been sucked into a labyrinth where all of their data is shared with the intelligence agencies.
-So the reality of mutability of the past is virtually complete and this can serve no useful purposes other that suppress the prospects of individuals if an when the "authorities" deem this to be necessary where they have concluded that someone is guilty of thoughtcrimes such as not accepting doublethink or newspeak or refusing to log on to some web page using a social media password.
+The investigative agencies handling domestic, national and international military, police intelligence have shifted slowly from being recorders of events to active participants in influencing events.
+So sting operations, plea bargaining and a host of techniques have been developed to secure "convictions" and enhance the "image" of these institutions.
+But in terms of strictly impartial, disciplined due diligence this system has broken down and has ended up as a system that oversees or spies on the public in whose interests they are supposed to be acting.
+Although George Orwell proposed his notion of Big Brother, who could spy on every detail of everyone, we see today that the purveyors of newspeak, including political parties are developing a complete control of the records, and people's minds through newspeak with impunity.
+They can do what they want and no one can interfere since those guilty of these assaults use the excuse of "national security" to protect themselves from legal or political sanctions or regulation.
+The regulation is completely extra-constitutional with these politically motivated agencies "advising" government on how they can be "regulated".
+All of this is malign enough but even more insidious is that people, seduced into using the social media such as Face Book, Twitter, Google services of any type, Microsoft, Amazon and others have been sucked into a labyrinth where all of their data is shared with the intelligence agencies.
+So the reality of mutability of the past is virtually complete and this can serve no useful purposes other that suppress the prospects of individuals if and when the "authorities" deem this to be necessary where they have concluded that someone is guilty of thoughtcrimes such as not accepting doublethink in newspeak or refusing to log on to some web page using a social media password.